Formation vs. shock vs. CRE ages of meteorites

 SNC-Ung

-Ure shock ages are only for Almahatta Sitta breccia
+Note shock ages are for Almahatta Sitta breccia only.

 R oxidized, sulfidized (troilite FeS); olivine-rich (Berlin et al. 2003) Q: close to snowline?
 Q: associated to Eos? cf. close to Veritas (8.3 My)!